Gas fuelled engines

 Check your safety relief valve -The valve is located at the side of the tank and may be in a sub-compartment.

-If you have one of these Sidek valves or if you cannot identify the valve, have an automotive LPG installer (PDF, 25 kB) or gas cylinder test station (PDF, 12 kB) check and replace any Sidek valve as soon as possible.
+If you have one of these Sidek valves or if you cannot identify the valve, have an automotive LPG installer (PDF, 25 kB) or gas cylinder test station (see Yellow Pages) check and replace any Sidek valve as soon as possible.

 Anyone who installs, removes, alters, repairs, services, tests or certifies a gas fuel engine in vehicles, forklifts, vessels (marine) or stationary engine (up to 5 GJ/hour capacity) must have or be working under a gas work authorisation (motor fuel) issued under the Petroleum and Gas (Production and Safety) Act 2004.